 |Supporter||Provides team support by inflicting status conditions on opponents and healing allies.|

-Each Pokemon has their own set of stats and unique moveset for players to master.
+Each Pokemon has its own set of stats and unique moves for players to master.
 Just like other MOBAs, their general playstyle is determined by their given Role.
 Knowing your Pokemon's Role, along with its strengths and weaknesses, is key to contributing to the overall synergy of your team.

 |Gameplay Guide Checklist|